Costs and Rewards

-The Life Gate is a crucial and central “aperture” or “juncture” for people.
+The Life Gate is a crucial and central “aperture,” as Daoists call it, or “juncture,” as we put it.
 But more than just a major juncture, it is actually like an iron gate—like countless layers of them, in fact.
 We know that there are many layers to the body, with the cells of the flesh being one layer, and the molecules within them another.
 There is a gate at every plane, from atoms to protons, electrons, and so on, down to infinitely small particles.
 And so an enormous array of powers and magical skills are locked up by the gates of each layer.
 Other practices take the approach of forming an energy cluster that is eventually exploded, and when that happens, the first spot to be blasted open is the Life Gate; this is necessary in order to free up one’s powers.
 Here the mandorla forms a system of things once again, and then re-enters the body.
 It then returns to the lower abdomen, which is referred to as the mandorla “returning to its seat.”

 When the mandorla does this, it doesn’t in fact go back to its original spot.
 By this time the angelic body will have grown quite large, and the bubble will cover and enwrap it, and grow in tandem with it.
 In Daoist practice the angelic body is generally allowed to take leave of one’s body when it has reached the size of a six- to seven-year-old.
 This is known as the “birth of the Immortal Infant.”
 This happens when a person’s soul takes charge of the angelic body and uses it to leave the physical body.
 His or her physical body will stay put, motionless, when the soul leaves it.
 In Buddhist practices like ours, however, the angelic body will usually be out of danger when it has grown to the same size as the person.
 And at that point the angelic body is normally allowed to take leave of one’s body, and can separate from it and go out.
 By this time the angelic body will have grown to be the same size as the practitioner, and the bubble—which is the mandorla—that envelops him or her will be large and have surpassed the size of the person’s physical body.
 This is only natural, given the angelic body’s size.